BonsaiDen/JavaScript-Garden/doc/scopes.md

     })(); // execute the function immediately

-Since a unnamed functions are not considered as [statement](#functions), they get interpreted as expression, in order to run those functions they must fist be evaluate and then called.
+Unnamed functions are considered [expressions](#functions); so in order to being callable, they must first be evaluated.

     ( // evaluate the function inside the paranthesis function() {}
     ) // and return the function object
     () // call the result of the evaluation

-There are other ways for evaluating and calling the function expression; which while different in syntax, do the exact same thing.
+There are other ways for evaluating and calling the function expression; which, while different in syntax, do the exact same thing.

     // Two other ways